 - Changing settings of classroom, lab, or Library computers - Accessing, attempting to access or showing inappropriate material via the internet - Attempting to access restricted areas on the College computer network - Intentional misuse of equipment provided during a lesson

 The examples provided above are not comprehensive but as provided as a guide.

-A student sent out of any class five (5) times in a year is withdrawn by their parents or the Principal will permanently exclude them from the College.
+A student sent out of any class five (5) times in a year is withdrawn by their parents or permanently excluded from the College.